 It’s probably not a coincidence that Netanyahu describes the Iranian leadership as a “messianic cult.”

 According to Diskin, the prime minister and Barak “are misleading the public on the Iran issue.”

 They tell the public that if Israel acts, Iran won’t have a nuclear bomb.
 This is misleading.
 Actually, many experts say that an Israeli attack would accelerate the Iranian nuclear race.

-Diskin’s words echoed those of the former head of Israel’s foreign intelligence service Mossad, Meir Dagan, who told American television in March than an attack on Iran would have “a devastating impact” on Israel.
+Diskin’s words echoed those of the former head of Israel’s foreign intelligence service, Meir Dagan, who told American television in March than an attack on Iran would have “a devastating impact” on Israel.

-The divide over Iran policy isn’t the only thing that is weakening Netanyahu’s multiparty coalition composed of conservatives, Labor and nationalist, right-wing parties of which Yisrael Beiteinu, led by foreign minister Avigdor Lieberman, is the largest.
-As Walter Russell Mead points out in his blog at The American Interest, there is also tension between the secular Likud and religious fringe parties about “how religion should shape the political agenda.”
+The divide over Iran policy isn’t the only thing weakening Netanyahu’s multiparty coalition.
+Walter Russell Mead writes in The American Interest that there is tension between the secular Likud and religious fringe about “how religion should shape the political agenda.”

 Jewish law in all its complexity, many feel, should be the guiding principle in a Jewish state.
 The resulting issues go from how strictly should state entities observe the sabbath to whether ultraorthodox students should be able to defer their military service indefinitely.

-In his foreign policy, the prime minister would probably be strengthened by an election.
-He could run as the uncompromising defender of Israel’s security before having to deal with the aftermath of a possible strike on Iran.
+In terms of foreign policy, the prime minister would probably be strengthened by an election.
+He could run as the uncompromising defender of Israeli security before having to deal with the aftermath of a possible strike on Iran.